atomousek/WHyTeS/README.md

 # WHyTeS

-This repo contains datasets and experiments related to the ECMR 2019 and LTHMP ICRA 2019 workshop.
+This repo contains datasets and experiments related to the ICRA 2019.
-The readme will be extended based on the ECMR reviews.
+The readme will be extended.